Mayamariaruth/denice-hedstrom/README.md

 - The social media links are real links to Denice Instagram page and Youtube channel.
 - The contact form is a mock form that opens a fourth page with a thank you note.
 - The icons in the footer/navigation bar were taken from [Font Awesome](https://fontawesome.com/)
+- The meditation link in the footer is a real free meditation created and shared by Denice.

 ### Media

 - The images used on the home page, services page and contact page are real photos of Denice that she uses for her work.

+### General reference

+- I relied upon my learnings from the Code Institute, as well as the walk-through of the Love Running project.
+There can be some similiarities in the code but I credited the sections where the code didn't deviate fully.
+- W3Schools and StackOverflow were the ones mostly used for external references, offering much needed explanations or inspirations.